ajitsingh98/Data-Science-Interview-Questions-Answers/performance_metrics.md

 ---

-17. Suppose you want to build a model to predict the price of a stock in the next 8 hours and that the predicted price should never be off more than $10%$ from the actual price.
+Q. Suppose you want to build a model to predict the price of a stock in the next 8 hours and that the predicted price should never be off more than $10%$ from the actual price.
 Which metric would you use?

 <details><summary><b>Answer</b></summary>